PanosGriziotis/QA-system/README.md

 # Description

-This repository is part of a project aimed at developing a Greek-language Question-Answering (QA) system for integration with a closed-domain virtual assistant (dialogue system) about COVID-19.
-The project's use case is Theano, the Greek conversational agent for COVID-19.
+This repository is part of a project aimed at developing a Greek-language Question-Answering (QA) system for integration with a closed-domain virtual assistant focused on COVID-19, named [Theano](https://aclanthology.org/2021.nlp4posimpact-1.5/)

 The QA system can operate as a standalone application or be accessed via an API for integration into other applications